 - 5.4 The overall direction for the IMP was approved by Council on 12 December 2018.
-It currently consists of seven workstreams, which are being developed using the Council's approved project management governance procedures and documentation: - Asset Management (Property Asset Management Appraisal) - Customer Service (Digital, redesign) - Alternative Service Delivery (Museums, Leisure) - Internal Transformation (Flexible working, Management Structure, Governance) - Income / commercial (Income maximisation, Sponsorship etc) - Service Efficiency - Transforming Education - Transforming Children's Services reviewed for these changes and likely impact of the pandemic on previously planned actions going forward.
+It currently consists of seven workstreams, which are being developed using the Council's approved project management governance procedures and documentation: - Asset Management (Property Asset Management Appraisal) - Customer Service (Digital, redesign) - Alternative Service Delivery (Museums, Leisure) - Internal Transformation (Flexible working, Management Structure, Governance) - Income / commercial (Income maximisation, Sponsorship etc) - Service Efficiency - Transforming Education - Transforming Children's Services

 These are being refined and developed as projects develop.
-An update report was given to Education, Communities and Organisational Development Committee on 18 November 2020.
-The update for 2019/20, to be reviewed annually, is as follows: During the pandemic most workstreams were paused or delayed but others - in particular flexible working - were accelerated.
-The programme has therefore been
+The update for 2019/20, to be reviewed annually, is as follows: